-Growth in the pet industry is at an all-time high as more pet parents enter the marketplace and begin their search for pet foods that solve problems like sensitive skin, allergies and weight loss.
+Growth in the pet industry is at an all-time high as more pet parents enter the marketplace and search for pet foods that solve problems like sensitive skin, allergies and weight loss.
 The COVID-19 pandemic saw a drastic increase in pet ownership to a record breaking 70% in the US, according to the American Pet Products Association (APPA) 2021-2022 National Pet Owners Survey.

 There are thousands more people seeking out healthy foods for themselves and their pets, creating numerous opportunities in not just pet food but in all pet related categories as well.
 Carnivore Meat Company saw an immense surge in sales during the pandemic, but even before that, their sales were on a continual growth trajectory as more pet parents became aware of the ingredients in what they feed their pets and how that affected their pet’s health and wellbeing.

 “With consumer demand on the rise, Carnivore Meat Company will be investing in more machinery, talent and facility expansions throughout this year and well into 2022.
 The company’s 2019 Sustainability Initiative is in full force to increasing capacities and production efficiencies while intentionally reducing their carbon footprint.
-The Inc 5000 recognition is just one testament to how much we’ve grown over the past few years and we will continue to proactively position ourselves for what we believe is a long-term, rapid growth trend in the ultra-premium pet consumable space” says Olson.
+The Inc 5000 recognition is just one testament to how much we’ve grown over the past few years and we will continue to proactively position ourselves for what we believe is a long-term, rapid growth trend in the ultra-premium pet consumable space,” says Olson.